 I ran to the cupboard and grabbed bandages, band aids, cotton and all the items which could possibly be needed.
-This plan included Lime-flavored power bars, Difoo's own invention.
+This plan included lime-flavored power bars, Difoo's own invention.
 Using them was risky, but Difoo and I really had to get this done with as little pain as possible.
-Because, when it all came down, Orli wasn't a spiffy character - after all, she was a Wooper . . .
+Because, when it all came down, Orli (my Wooper) wasn't a spiffy character . . .

 In the distance, the shining light from the Pokemon Center swept across the road.
 Though horribly dim, it blasted into my eyes.
-I quickly covered them so I could see; I had been in darkness so long, the light was blinding.
-I broke into a ran as I approached the Center and, only when I brought out my hand to open the door did it hit me that the walk through Goldenrod had scared me so painfully; it wasn't the city in itself but the eerie feeling I couldn't place, that I had never felt before.
-The Pokemon Center still had its aura, that aura of familarity and safety it always had.
+I quickly covered them so I could see; I had been in darkness so long that the light was blinding.
+I broke into a run as I approached the Center and, only when I brought out my hand to open the door did it hit me that the walk through Goldenrod had scared me so painfully.
+It wasn't the city in itself but the eerie feeling I couldn't place, that I had never felt before.
+The Pokemon Center still had its aura, that aura of familiarity and safety it always had.
 I pulled back the door handle, but it was locked.

 Everything in me was numb as I sank to the ground.
 I brought Difoo and Orli closer to me for warmth which neither of them possessed.
 My eyelids were heavy, but I insisted on staying awake, paranoid of all possibilities of what could happen if I slept.
 Goldenrod had never seemed a more frightening place.
 A chill moved down my spine as thunder rolled across the city and I began to grow desperate.
 I jumped to my feet and faced the door.
 Curling my hands into fists, I banged on the glass.
 "Let me in!
 Let me in!"
 I yelled.

-I could have kept banging, but tears began to fall from my eyes and I withdrew my hands from the glass, instead using them to wipe my eyes from the pain.
-Orli let out a sad little cry of sympathy and with sheer depression, I began to bawl.
+I could have kept banging, but tears began to fall from my eyes and I withdrew my hands from the glass, instead using them to wipe my eyes.
+Orli let out a sad little cry of sympathy and, with sheer depression, I began to bawl.
 Everything had become so hopeless.
 Difoo and Orli moved up against me, not for warmth but for comfort.
 They looked at me with sad eyes and I hugged them.
-A sharp noise broke me from my trancelike sorrow, which had held me fast.
+A sharp noise broke me from the trance-like sorrow which had held me fast.
 Momentarily throwing my emotions aside, I jumped up.

-"Eh, hello?" someone asked from behind the door.
+"Er, hello?" someone called from behind the door.

-"Please help me!"
+"Please, help me!"
 I pleaded.
-A tear fell down my cheek, leaving a salty trail that shone in the sudden light from behind the door.
+A tear fell down my cheek, leaving a salty trail that shone in the sudden light from within.

 "Come in," the girl said, smiling sweetly.
-With a quick nod to my Pokemon, we walked inside.
+I nodded to my Pokemon, then walked inside.